Welcome to the Deep Learning for Precision Health Lab

 Overview of our projects and impact on healthcare

-We develop the theory and application of deep learning to improve diagnoses, prognoses and therapy decision making.
-We move the boundaries of what predictive models can achieve by developing new methods and tools for machine learning and deep learning and improve their applicability and performance on information rich, biomedical problems.
+We develop the theory and application of deep learning to improve diagnoses, prognoses and clinical decision making.
+We advance the boundaries of what predictive models can achieve by developing new methods and tools for machine learning and deep learning and improve their applicability and performance on information rich, biomedical problems.
 Our applications of machine learning focus on building predictive models for neurodegenerative diseases, neurodevelopmental disorders and mental disorders.
-To achieve these aims, we employ the latest, most advanced, non-invasive neuroimaging acquisitions techniques and develop optimized post-processing for: multi-contrast MRI, EEG/MEG, PET/SPECT.
+To achieve these aims, we employ the latest, most advanced, non-invasive neuroimaging acquisition techniques and develop optimized post-processing for neuroimaging data (multi-contrast MRI, EEG/MEG, PET/SPECT), voice and speech data, and surgery video (e.g., endoscopy) data.

 image

-How can deep learning models be optimally tailored to each new problem to maximize prediction performance?
+How can we make our deep learning models more interpretable, and output statistically meaningful results?
+How can uncertainty (e.g., aleatoric, epistemic, dataset) be accounted for in our deep learning models?
+How can deep learning models be optimally tailored to each new problem to maximize prediction performance, despite the use of multimodal data and finite computing resources?
 How can domain expertise from clinicians be embedded into deep learning models?
-How can causal information be extracted in longitudinal deep learning data analyses to avoid reliance on purely correlation based information?
-We are tackling these problems with a combination of innovative algorithmic development for automated hyperparameter optimization, Bayesian Probability theory, and Information theory.
+How can causal information be extracted in longitudinal data to reduce Type I and II errors commonly resulting from most correlation-based machine learning in use today?
+We are tackling these problems and more, with a combination of innovative algorithmic development for automated hyperparameter optimization, Bayesian Probability theory, and Information theory.
 Our focus is on making customized deep learning solutions available to any researcher, including those without machine learning expertise.
 Our approaches optimize the use of limited labeled training data and provide detailed information about what the models have learned to reveal how predictions are made.

 image

-How can we improve our currently subjective diagnoses of subtypes brain disorders and diseases that have overlapping symptoms?
-How can we identify new gene targets for spectrum disorders using the exquisite phenotypes provided by functional neuroimaging?
+How can we improve our current subjective diagnoses of subtypes of brain disorders and diseases that have overlapping symptoms?
+How can we identify new gene targets for spectrum disorders using the exquisite phenotypes provided by multimodal functional neuroimaging?
 How do we identify pre-treatment biomarkers of therapy response so that optimal patient management decisions can be made before therapy starts?
-We are addressing these questions by building deep learning predictive models that combine quantitative, multimodal neuroimaging data with multi-omic data and clinical information to reduce uncertainty and improve patient care.
-This facilitates getting patients the correct treatment sooner, when it can do the most good.
-Working together with our clinical collaborators, our models are used to cluster disease subtypes and identify the best treatment for each individual patient.
+We are addressing these critical biomedical questions by building deep learning predictive models that combine quantitative, multimodal neuroimaging data with multi-omic data and clinical information to reduce uncertainty and improve patient care.
+This helps patients receive the correct treatment sooner, when it can do the most good.
+Working together with our clinical collaborators, our models are used to cluster disease subtypes, quantify causal treatment effects before treatment ensues, and help identify the best treatment for each individual patient.

 About the lab